 It’s essential to keep a few things in mind if you choose to use online booking agents for your travel planning.
 Here are some tips for a (hopefully) stress-free and positive self-booking experience:

 - Read the descriptions very carefully.
 In this case, even when I made a mock reservation at this “All-inclusive Resort” it clearly stated only breakfast was included.
 A keen eye might have detected the discrepancy before pressing “confirm.”
+And, of course, make sure all members of your party are included on the reservation.
+Otherwise, you could end up for an expensive surprise at the check-in desk (See: My Expedia booking went all wrong.
+How did I end up owing$6,987 extra).

 - After you make your reservation, make sure to confirm with the hotel directly.
 Hernandez was on the right track contacting the hotel immediately after she received her confirmation.
 Things could have turned out quite differently for the family if they had traveled to Mexico before resolving this problem.

-- Only use well-known, established online booking agents: Each day, complaints come into our helpline from consumers who were lured to obscure online websites with promises of extremely low cost airfares and hotels.
+- Only use well-known, established online booking agents: Each day, complaints come into our helpline from consumers who were lured to obscure online websites with promises of extremely low-cost airfares and hotels.
 Unfortunately, these travelers found out too late that many of these sites have very little to no customer service should a problem occur.
 If you decide to use an online booking agent, stick with the well-known companies that have customer service teams.